 Brad Powers has served as Aspen's Chief Marketing Officer since May 2011.
+Since June 2012, Mr. Powers has been Executive Chairman and Executive Producer of Cupcake Digital, Inc., a producer of children's mobile storybook experiences and education media properties.
 From July 2009 until December 31, 2010, Mr. Powers served as the Chief Marketing Officer of Atrinsic, Inc. From 2004 until 2009, Mr. Powers was the Chief Executive Officer of Active Response Group, a company he founded.